ansys/pyfluent/doc/source/api/solver/reduction.rst

 Similarly one can use the other functions available currently with PyFluent.

 .. note::
-   For reduction functions like "volume", "mass_flow", "mass_average" and, "mass_integrated_average" the fluxes are evaluated on boundaries and face zones, so the chosen location cannot be a user-defined surface.
+   The fluxes are evaluated on boundaries and face zones.
+So, for 'volume', 'mass_flow', 'mass_average' and 'mass_integrated_average' the chosen location cannot be a user-defined surface.

 Usage of context
 ----------------